Jiujiang: Imperial history

-Tao Yuanming (365–429 CE), a famous Chinese philosopher, recluse and poet, lived at the base of Mount Lu.
+Tao Yuanming (365–429 CE), a famous Chinese philosopher, recluse and poet, lived at the foot of Mount Lu.
 He was once appointed magistrate of nearby Pengze County and after 83 days resigned owing to the politics involved in administering justice.
 He retired back to his village to pen an essay called "Peach Blossom Spring".
 In 757, Li Bai (701–762 CE) was implicated in the An Lushan Rebellion and exiled at Jiujiang.
 Bai Juyi (772–846 CE) wrote a poem called "Lute Song", about his sadness and isolation during his forced exile as a middle rank official to reside in such a small and remote town.
 In the 13th century Zhu Xi was a Confucian philosopher who practiced at the White Deer Grotto Academy, on Mount Lu's eastern flanks.

 Jiujiang has also been known as Jiangzhou (江州) and Xunyang (浔阳) in former times.
 During the Jin dynasty (266–420) it was known as Sin Yang, during the Liang dynasty (502–557) of the Southern and Northern Dynasties era, it was called Jiangzhou.
 After reunification, during the Sui dynasty it was called Jiujiang, and the Song dynasty (960–1127) called it Ting Jiang.
 The Ming dynasty (1368–1644), gave it Jiujiang which has retained its name to this day.
-It was a Taiping rebellion stronghold for five years (1850–1864) after they devastated the town to only leave one street with buildings intact.
+It was a Taiping Rebellion stronghold for five years (1850–1864) after they devastated the town to only leave one street with buildings intact.
 The city served as the capital of Taiping's Jiangxi province during this time.